raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

       ap.set_pixel(x, y, 255, 255, 255)
   ```

 1. Save and run the code.
-You sould be able to move the pixel point down using the `DOWN` key or the joystick.
-If you keep going and you'll eventually see this error:
+You should be able to move the pixel point down using the `DOWN` key or the joystick.
+If you keep going, you'll eventually see this error:

   `ValueError: Y position must be between 0 and 7`

-1. Our `y` value can only be between 0-7 otherwise it's off the edge of the matrix and into empty space!
-So that's why the error happens.
-The Astro Pi doesn't understand.
-Our code just keeps adding 1 to `y` every time the DOWN key is pressed so we need to stop `y` going above 7.
+1. Our `y` value can only be between 0-7, otherwise it's off the edge of the matrix and into empty space!
+So that's why the error happens; the Astro Pi doesn't understand values outside this range.
+Our code just keeps adding 1 to `y` every time the DOWN key is pressed, so we need to stop `y` going above 7.

   We can achieve this by adding the syntax `and y < 7` (and `y` is less than 7) to the key direction test: